 The Western Wall, or “Wailing Wall”, is the most religious site in the world for the Jewish people.
 Located in the Old City of Jerusalem, it is the western support wall of the Temple Mount.
 Thousands of people journey to the wall every year to visit and recite prayers.
 These prayers are either spoken or written down and placed in the cracks of the wall.
-The wall is divided into two sections, one area for males and the other for females.
+The wall splits into two sections, one area for males and the other for females.
 It is one of the major highlights in any tour of the Old City.

 About the Western Wall

 The site is open to all people and is the location of various ceremonies, such as military inductions and bar mitzvahs.
 The Western Wall is free and is open all day, year-round.
-Women and men should be dressed modestly in the Western Wall Plaza.
+Women and men should dress modestly in the Western Wall Plaza.
 To pray at the wall, women should have their legs and shoulders covered.
 Men should cover their head.

 Explore the Western Wall Tunnels

 What visitors see today is only a small part of what existed during the Second Temple Period.
 Archeologists have uncovered layers of the wall underground through years of excavation.
 With a guided tour, visitors can walk through areas of this original, unrestored site that dates back to the first century C.E.

 Tours are in English and Hebrew.
 During August, tours can also be in French.
 Visitors will can only enter with a ticket, which includes a guide.
 Visitors may also enter the site with a private tour led by a licensed guide.

 For adults, entry is 30 NIS.
 If you are a Student/Soldier/Security Officer, the entry fee is 15 NIS.
 For Child (5-18)/Senior Citizen/Disabled, entry is 5 NIS.
 Tickets must be purchased in advance.
 It is recommended that NIS. you buy them two months before your visit.